AlfredoMartins/phone-task-testing/readme.md

 - [Flask](https://flask.palletsprojects.com/en/2.3.x/installation/)

 ### Staffing and training needs
-In case of any questions, please contact Alfredo Martins.
+In case of any questions, please contact `Alfredo Martins`.
 Many resources can be used to learn how to use all the tools mentioned; Some links were left to help on training.

 ### Responsibilites